timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

-The `time_bucket()` hyperfunction helps you aggregate records into buckets of arbitrary time intervals based on the timestamp value. `FIRST()` and `LAST()` are essential for calculating the opening and closing prices.
+The `time_bucket()` hyperfunction helps you aggregate records into buckets of arbitrary time intervals based on the timestamp value. `FIRST()` and `LAST()` help you calculate the opening and closing prices.
 To calculate highest and lowest prices, you can use the standard PostgreSQL aggregate functions `MIN` and `MAX`.